knight-scott/evilportal-switch/README.md

 git clone https://github.com/knight-scott/evilportal-switch.git /tmp/evilportal-switch
 ```

 - If cloning to your computer first, you can use `scp` to transfer the files.
-See the [documentation](https://docs.hak5.org/wifi-pineapple-pager/payloads/installing-payloads/).
+See the [documentation](https://docs.hak5.org/wifi-pineapple-pager/payloads/installing-payloads/) for more information.

 Move payloads to the appropriate `evil_portal` directory: